 Her gut clenched, and she steeled herself to fire.
 Just as her finger twitched on the trigger, a shadowy figure dove into her.
 The impact knocked her to the ground.
 She dropped the rifle, but not before it discharged a wild shot.

-A heavy weight toppled across her body, forcing her spine down against the packed earth.
-Tiny pebbles dug into the small of her back.
-Brittle pine needles pierced her skin.
+A heavy weight toppled across her body, forcing her spine against the packed earth.
+Tiny pebbles dug into the small of her back while brittle pine needles pierced her skin.
 So much for the protective jumpsuit she’d worn.

 “Let me up.”
 She shoved at the bulk immobilizing her.
 Unable to break free, she aimed a string of expletives toward the man whose furious green eyes glared down at her.

-“Who the devil are you?” he demanded, his thick dark brows inched together in an angry scowl.
+“Who the devil are you?” he demanded, his thick dark brows drawn together.

 “I could ask you the same.”
 Silver’s hand scrabbled in the dirt, searching for her fallen weapon.
 “Are you one of Bluth’s men?”